assettodev/AssettoServer/TougePlugin/README.md

 - This is a AssettoServer plugin.
 	- Tested on [v0.0.55-pre25](https://github.com/compujuckel/AssettoServer/releases/tag/v0.0.55-pre25)
 - UI and other plugin features may evolve — stay tuned for updates.

+  ## Planned features
+  - Configurable finish line, so the plugin is not dependent on the track mod to have timing lines.
+Allowing users to define the start area and finish line themselves.
+  - More rulesets.
+  - Improved lap validation.